JesusGPriego/Android-learning/README.md

 Basic Note app.
 The user can add as many notes he wants.
 Note has 2 components: title and the note itself.

+# MiPaint

+This app is a simple drawing app.
+It includes some different pencils, an "undo" function and a Clear Canvas function.

+The undo function was interesting to develop, and is the only reason why I included it.
+Challence complete!.

+Acquired skills displayed:
+ * Working with SurfaceView, creating custom views.
+ * OnTouch events handeling.
+ * Subthreading ussage.